TimurGar/InfoScience/Journal.md

         Because almost everyone don't want to talk to a person who doesn't wear a mask.
     5. Add houses so that people will stay in it.

+1. What did we do?

+1)I watched videos about Enigma - a cipher machine that was using during WW2 and Caesar cipher 2)I decode the text that was writen in Caesar cipher 3)I modeled and 3D printed my cipher machine

+2. What did you learn?
+What is Enigma and why it was very hard to hack
+What was the weakness of the Enigma
+What is Caesar Cipher
+How to decode a Caesar Cipher

+3. Question that I have
+What would happen if Enigma could change to original letter(e.g. A) to itself(A) in other words don't change it at all?
+How would this affect the outcome of the war?